 1.3 Crawling Babies

-In Prague, there is plenty of artwork all over the city ranging from the simple to the eccentric and quirky.
-Some of our favorites are the works by Czech avant-garde installation artist David Cerny.
-He first came to my attention when I saw his ‘London Booster’ sculpture at the time of the 2012 Olympics.
-He is internationally notorious for creating pieces which are darkly humorous, eye-catching and highly controversial.
+Cerny is internationally notorious for creating pieces that are darkly humorous, eye-catching, and highly controversial.
 Many of his works can be seen around the city and we wanted to see his best ones.
-Seeing his works is one of the many free things to do in Prague and make for instagrammable pictures.
+Seeing his works is one of the many free things to do in Prague and makes for Instagrammable pictures.

 1.5 Lennon Wall

-Most of the vivid graffiti on this wall is dedicated to John Lennon and lyrics of the Beatles.
-Lennon was a major symbol of non-conformity for youths in communist-ruled Czechoslovakia.
-In the 1980s, fed up with the silence and repression, young people of Prague started to voice their anger and concerns via some paintings and messages on the wall.
-The hippies and the secret police once waged a long-running paint battle here, as the latter constantly tried to eradicate the graffiti artists’ work.
+Most of the vivid graffiti on this wall is dedicated to John Lennon and the lyrics of the Beatles.
+Lennon was a leading symbol of non-conformity for youths in communist-ruled Czechoslovakia.

 Ironically, Lennon never visited Prague, although the wall is one of Prague’s landmarks.
 Although interest in the wall has waned, it continuously undergoes change and the original portrait of Lennon is long lost.
 The graffiti has lost its political touch and borders on the zany.

 1.6 Piss Sculpture